kristinemlarson/gnssrefl/tests/use_cases/use_at01.md

 Files for both the raw RH estimates and the QC/RH corrected estimates are provided (file names come to the screen).

+I would like to include Simon Williams RH retrieval/tidal estimation code in this package.
+He has been kind enough to make the [Matlab code open source.](https://git.noc.ac.uk/noc-tide-gauges/noc-tgqc/-/blob/bab322f9677bca47ecd8e1c7da099d5925c00b4d/NOCtidefit.m) If someone is willing to convert it to python, that would be fabulous.